venuswku/cherish-api/README.md

 PUT `/actions/approve/:id`
 - Approves an act of kindness with the specified id.
-  - Only authorized approvers can perform this update.
+  - Only authorized administrators can perform this update.
-  - Authorize approvers are stored in the `.env` file.
+  - Authorized administrators are stored in the `.env` file.
 - Example request body:
   ```json
   {